pippinbarr/cart263-2020/slides/jquery/jquery.md

 let $divs = $('div');
 ```

-- When we use jQuery we'll see the dollar sign a lot, it's the name of the main jQuery function used for selection
+- When we use jQuery we'll see the dollar sign a lot.
+Like, a __LOT__.
+- It's the name of the main jQuery function
 - So `$('div')` means "select all the `div` elements on the page"
-- The result the function returns is a special __object__ created by jQuery
+- The result the function returns is an __object__ created by jQuery
-- We can store the result of this selection in a variable (note it is common practice to name variables that will store jQuery objects with a leading `$`)
+- We can store the result of this selection in a variable, and when we do it is common practice to name the variable with a leading `$` (to signify it's a jQuery object)
-- The resulting selection has lots of special functions we can call on it with dot notation...
+- The resulting selection object has lots of special functions we can call on it with dot notation...

 ---